N1naa/N1naa.github.io/index.md

   /* Increase the content's margin for more spacing on the page */ .main-content {
-    margin: 0 auto;    /* Center the main content */
+    margin: 0 auto;    /* Center content */
-    max-width: 1200px;  /* Increase the maximum width of the content */
+    max-width: 1200px;  /* You can adjust this width to make the content wider */
-    padding: 20px;      /* Add padding around content to prevent it from touching edges */
+    padding: 20px;      /* Add some padding for spacing around the content */ }
-    width: 100%;        /* Allow the content to take full width */ }

-  /* Add some margin to h1 and paragraphs for better spacing */ h1 {
-    margin-top: 20px;
-    margin-bottom: 10px;
-  }

-  p {
-    margin-bottom: 20px;
-  }
 </style>